What is Recruiting Automation? Everything You Need To Know

 With the world going digital, workplaces and professional environments are fast catching on automating their internal processes.
 In 2019, 53% of organizations stated that they find it easier to use software and tools to conduct the hiring process better.
 Recruiters find it difficult to sift through volumes of candidate resumes, especially in the backdrop of growing rates of attrition and hiring, giving them more reason to switch to efficient recruiting means, such as recruitment automation.

-Recruitment automation is the process of handing over manual work to artificial intelligence, to achieve better and more informed results, in the hiring process.
+Recruiting automation is the process of handing over manual work to artificial intelligence, to achieve better and more informed results, in the hiring process.

 Recruitment automation enables artificial intelligence, software as a service, and automation technology, to increase recruitment productivity and efficiency.
-Most organizations world over are adopting recruitment automation techniques to improve their overall hiring process.
+Most organizations world over are adopting recruiting automation techniques to improve their overall hiring process.
 From screening candidate resumes to screening candidates for interviews, it makes the entire hiring process a breeze.

 Using technology to automate the workflow has several benefits such as: